BlueLinx (BXC)

 Christopher Kelly Wall, Senior Vice President, Chief Financial Officer and Treasurer

-Christopher Kelly Wall was appointed Senior Vice President, Chief Financial Officer and Treasurer of BlueLinx, effective May 19, 2025.
-With over 30 years of experience in finance, capital markets, and strategic transactions, he previously served as Executive Vice President and Chief Financial Officer of The Aaron's Company, Inc. In that role, he guided the company through a public spin-off, a strategic acquisition, and a successful take-private transaction in 2024.
-He also held senior financial leadership roles at CNG Holdings and TMX Finance, and spent 17 years at Bank of America Merrill Lynch, where he became a Managing Director and led over 200 capital markets and leveraged finance transactions.
+Christopher Kelly Wall joined BlueLinx as Senior Vice President, Chief Financial Officer and Treasurer, effective May 19, 2025.
+In this role, he oversees the company's financial strategy, capital markets activity, investor relations, and financial operations.
+With 30 years of experience in finance, Mr. Wall previously served as Executive Vice President and Chief Financial Officer of The Aaron's Company, Inc. During his tenure at Aaron's, he notably led the company through a public spin-off, the acquisition and integration of BrandsMart USA, and a successful take-private transaction in 2024.
+His career also includes senior financial leadership roles at CNG Holdings and TMX Finance, and a 17-year tenure at Bank of America Merrill Lynch, where he was a Managing Director and executed over two hundred capital markets and leveraged finance transactions.

 Keisha Duck, Chief Human Resources Officer

-Keisha Duck serves as the Chief Human Resources Officer for BlueLinx.
+Keisha Duck is the Chief Human Resources Officer for BlueLinx.
+She previously held the title of Vice President, Human Resources at the company.

-Sean Dwyer holds the position of Chief Strategy & Corporate Development Officer at BlueLinx.
+Praveen Gautam holds the position of Chief Information Officer at BlueLinx.

 AI Analysis | Feedback